 Keywords for this question: conserving energy, extend, life,

-In paragraph G, the very first lines give us the answer for this question, “It follows from the above that sparing use of energy reserves should tend to extend life.”
+In paragraph G, the very first lines give us the answer to this question, “It follows from the above that sparing use of energy reserves should tend to extend life.”

 Here, conserving energy = sparing use of energy reserves,